Last Updated on March 21, 2021 by Shaun Snapp

 That is right; the hot summer is a strange excuse.
 The hot summer does not explain Home24 enormous problems with basic sales fulfillment, and it does not tell why there are what appears to be a large number of fake reviews out at TrustPilot.
-Curiously, the article does not show shareholders asking for details about the change in the merchandise management system.
+Curiously, the article does not show shareholders asking for details about the merchandise management system’s change.

 - Why did it cause problems?

 - Who was the implementor?